 Trainer to the stars Erin Oprea is known for sculpting some famous physiques.
 The muscle behind some of the fittest celebrities on the red carpet, Oprea has worked with Carrie Underwood, Jennifer Nettles, Kelsea Ballerini, and others.
-We caught up with Oprea to learn more about her California roots and get her best tricks to get in beach-ready shape.
+With beach season right around the corner, we caught up with Oprea to learn more about her California roots and her best tricks to get in fighting shape.

 Oprea explains that “all [her] fitness started” in Southern California.
 At age 5, Oprea’s family moved from Sacramento to Carlsbad, a seaside town just north of San Diego.
 As a kid, she remembers being constantly on the go—shuttling from soccer games to ocean-side bonfires to all-day family bike rides.

 Oprea earned her personal training certification at 18 but initially opted for a different career.
 She enlisted in the Marine Corps and served for nine years, deploying three times.
 A sucker for challenges—“I liked to get in trouble in boot camp so I could do more push-ups!”—Oprea later earned the distinction of leading the first-ever all-female platoon in a war zone following the capture of Fallujah.

 Today, Oprea has married her two loves—the great outdoors and military discipline—to build a star-studded career.
 Not a fan of indoor gyms, she prefers to work with her clients in the fresh air: “The whole world is your gym!” she says with trademark enthusiasm and confidence.
 Oprea credits the Marine Corps with inspiring her: “My drive to never give up, no matter how many ‘nos’ I get along my journey.”

 Oprea explains you don’t need her deep affinity for working out—or even her unstoppable motivation—to get in incredible shape.
 Try the same tricks Oprea uses to get her clients red carpet-ready before your next beach vacation.